dennislee928/pbx_estimation/README.md

 The workflow writes `site/CNAME` and builds frontend assets for root-domain hosting.
 Keep `NEXT_PUBLIC_SITE_BASE_PATH=/pbx_estimation` only for the default `https://dennislee928.github.io/pbx_estimation/` URL.

+See `docs/cloudflare_pages_dns.md` for the exact Cloudflare DNS records.

 The endpoint returns:

 ```json